trannguyenthaonghi2299-boop/sales-analysis-sql-powerbi/README.md

 - Improving Baseline Revenue while non-campaign months are rising steadily YoY.
 This indicates stronger brand, retention, and recurring demand

 **5. Recommendations**
-- Reduce Q4 Campaign Dependency by adding mid-year, off-cycle campaigns for example 3.3, 5.5 and building always-on promotions.
+- Reduce Q4 Campaign Dependency by adding mid-year, off-cycle campaigns (e.g. 3.3, 5.5) and building always-on promotions.
 This helps stabilize revenue across the year
 - Strengthen Customer Retention by converting campaign buyers into repeat customers by using CRM, loyalty programs, remarketing.
 This helps grow baseline revenue, not just spikes in campaigns